 We don't usually recommend additives, but if you have been told that your transmission needs to be replaced, it doesn't hurt to try Lucas Transmission Fix.

 You may be one of the lucky people in which Lucas Transmission Fix can help, at least for the time being.

 While there is no guarantee that Lucas transmission fix will work if you have been quoted a transmission overhaul, what do you have to lose?

 Read What People Say About Lucas Transmission Fix

 Our friends at Project Farm did in-depth testing of Lucas transmission fix.
 Make sure to watch the last three minutes of this video.

-Keep in mind that no transmission additive is going to fix the automatic transmission problems if it has broken internal parts or bands have burned out.
+Keep in mind that no transmission additive will fix the automatic transmission problems if broken internal parts or bands have burned out.